Skip to main content

 When Paddle is NOT worth it:

-• •Limited to SaaS and digital products—physical goods, marketplaces, platforms with multiple sellers, and non-digital businesses are not supported
+• •Primarily positioned for SaaS and digital products, so physical goods, marketplaces, platforms with multiple sellers, and non-digital businesses should verify eligibility before adopting

 🔄 Paddle vs The Alternatives